 This can be used in insurance to prevent fake claims, in banking to prevent fraud, in eCommerce to prevent identity theft, etc. The possibilities are endless.

-Moreover, fintech companies and some banks are starting to offer a more personalized banking experience to their customers.
-They do so by providing a unique set of financial tools based on the customer’s needs, a personalized financial plan based on their spending patterns, etc.
+Moreover, fintech companies and some banks are starting to offer a more personalised banking experience to their customers.
+They do so by providing a unique set of financial tools based on the customer’s needs, a personalised financial plan based on their spending patterns, etc.

 AI has even affected the trading process since it allows for better decisions by eliminating the emotional aspect.